 Chester is also the ideal base for visiting North Wales with its castles, beaches and mountains and the Wirral peninsula with the Ness gardens and The Lady Lever Art gallery.

 The Old Farmhouse is a delightful 18th century building.
 Built circa 1750 it only ceased to be a farm in 1963.
 A road-bridge was built over the canal in 1770 so the Egg farm would not be cut off from the main road now known as the A41.
 Thus Eggbridge Lane was named!

-A warm welcome to this AA 4-star rated house from your host, Jane, is assured, with tea/ coffee being served in the lounge or on the patio on arrival.
+A warm welcome from your host, Jane, is assured, with tea/ coffee being served in the lounge or on the patio on arrival.

 Website conforms to W3C standards